amazon1148/Roo-Code-Docs/docs/local-llm/reference/glossary.md

 **Large Language Model (LLM)**
 : A deep learning model trained on massive datasets of text and code, capable of generating human-quality text, translating languages, writing creative content, and answering questions informatively.

+**Layer Offloading**
+: A technique to manage GPU memory by strategically moving model layers between GPU and system memory during inference.

 **Local LLM Runner**
 : Software that enables running LLMs on local hardware (CPU or GPU).
 Examples include Ollama, `llama.cpp`, vLLM, LM Studio, and KoboldCpp.

 ### M

+**Memory Mapping**
+: A technique for efficiently managing how computer memory is assigned and accessed by models and tools.

 **MLX**
 : A file format optimized for Apple Silicon hardware, used by LM Studio to improve performance on Apple devices.

+**Model Context Protocol (MCP)**
+: A standardized framework for managing context, tool integration, and resource allocation in local LLM systems.

 **Model Library**
 : A collection of pre-trained models that can be easily downloaded and used with specific LLM runners.